 Laurie's Lemon Bars

-Pour over hot crust and bake 30-35 mintues or until set (not liquid in the middle when jiggled).
+Pour filling over hot crust and bake 30-35 minutes or until set (not liquid in the middle when jiggled).
 Let cool and dust with powdered sugar.